-UVA offers families a text-based avenue for communication through the Remind app and Zoom Phone to help foster academic success and engagement.
+UVA offers families a text-based avenue for communication through the JCampus, Zoom Phone, and additional platforms to help foster academic success and engagement.
 For each course the student is enrolled, all relevant contact information will be populated into communication platforms.
 All text-based communications will be recorded and accessible by approved UVA employees for the safety of both the teachers and students.
 Families are invited to download the application to their smartphone for ease of access if they have the capability.
 Families will have the opportunity to update contact information within the platform should there be a need to add or remove a number from the account.